The Clark Prize

 Requirements

 The Clark competition requires a speech that addresses the assigned topic.
 The prize will be awarded to the senior who, through both content and delivery, most effectively addresses the assigned topic.
-2023's topic is "What value does studying oral communication add to an education in 2023?"
+2024's topic is:

 Preliminary Round